directus/directus/docs/reference/authentication.md

 ## Access Tokens

-There are two types of tokens that can be used to authenticate within Directus.
+There are three types of tokens that can be used to authenticate within Directus.

 **Temporary Token (JWT)** are returned by the [login](#login) endpoint/mutation.
 These tokens have a relatively short expiration time, and are thus the most secure option to use.
 The tokens are returned with a `refresh_token` that can be